-While some widgets are “fixed” in the sense that they provide little to no configuration options, other than to add something like an optional title to the widget as shown in the example below …
+While some widgets are “fixed” in the sense that they provide little to no configurable options, other than to add something like an optional title to the widget as shown in the example below …

-(Some widgets provide users with little to no customizing options)
+(Some widgets offer little to no customization)

-(Most widgets offer configuration options!)
+(Many widgets give you configuration options!)